NeoMedSys/.github/profile/README.md

 <br>
 <br>

-> A sophisticated and adaptive system like NeoMedSys would be a major contributor to the development of new-found medical treatment and research through the modernization of digital health care systems.
+> A sophisticated and adaptive system like NeoMedSys would be a major contributor to the development of new-found medical diagnostics, treatment and research through the modernization of digital health care systems.